sachinh19/slack-themes/README.md

 All contributions are welcome, please send a pull request and I will try to review and merge it as soon as possible.

+How to contribute?
+1. Fork this repository
+2. Create a branch with a name appropriate to the task, preferably the theme name if you are using adding a custom theme.
+3. Commit the changes to that branch in your forked repository.
+4. Send a Pull Request and wait for approval/comments.

 ### Adding your custom theme

 1. Add it to the custom themes section similar to how default themes have been added.